Andrew Chew

-Andrew Chew Guan Khuan (11 October 1929 – 29 February 2012) was a Singaporean physician, former head of the Singapore Civil Service (1984–1994) and former chairman of the Public Service Commission (1998–2008).
+Andrew Chew Guan Khuan (Note: Chinese: see Chinese name and romanisations) (11 October 1929 – 29 February 2012) was a Singaporean physician, former head of the Singapore Civil Service (1984–1994) and former chairman of the Public Service Commission (1998–2008).

 An Eisenhower Fellow, Chew also served as chairman of Yaohan Singapore, Singapore Biotech Pte Ltd and the Central Provident Fund.

 Early life and education

-On 11 October 1929, Chew was born in Kuching, Raj of Sarawak.
+On 11 October 1929, Andrew Chew Guan Khuan was born in Kuching, Raj of Sarawak.
 In 1930, his family moved to Singapore, and lived along Jalan Tanah Puteh, located in Bedok.
 Chew was the eldest, and he had a brother and six sisters.
 His father worked in the Chartered Bank of Singapore, and his mother was a homemaker.

 Chew received his early education at St. Andrew's School.
 When the Japanese occupation of Singapore occurred, Chew's family moved several times and Chew briefly attended Monk's Hill Secondary School.
 Eventually, Chew went back to study at St. Andrew's, and in 1947, he graduated with a Senior Cambridge.

 Upon graduation, Chew applied to study medicine at the University of Malaya in Singapore.
 In 1950, Chew passed the preliminary examination, and in 1955, he graduated with a Bachelor of Medicine and Bachelor of Surgery.
 Chew was an avid rugby player in university, and he represent the faculty of medicine during inter-faculty and inter-college games.